lukebenn/1010/README.md

 # 1010
-A recreation of the semi-iconic '1010!' game found on the app store. designed using only python and pygame
+A recreation of the semi-iconic '1010!' game found on the app store.
+Designed using only python and pygame.
+This was originally created as a Grade 12 final coding project back in 2016.
+It was intended to show off my coding skills, as a result it containes some weird features and some outdated memes.

+## Requirements
+Python 3.X
+Pygame
+GUI Capable Device